Women's football in Yemen: Team

 A FIFA recognised national team setup existed in 2006, which had four training sessions a week.
 In 2006, the country also had an under-18 program which also had four training sessions a week.
 However, no teams representing Yemen played a game between 2002 and 2006.
 The national team setup still existed in 2009.
 By 2024, Yemen still had not played a women's international match and was not ranked in the world by FIFA.

+Players

+A few Yemeni players have played in professional leagues, most notably striker Hadeel Jehran with Al-Ula in the Saudi Women's Premier League, defender Sumaya Jabran with Al-Orobah in the Saudi Women's Second Division League. and Agawad Faranti with Al-Yarmouk in the Saudi Women's First Division League.